 Dividend Income Risk

 Preferred stock dividends are not guaranteed.
 An issuer that experiences financial difficulties might reduce or suspend preferred dividends.
-Preferred shareholders would be stuck with shares that had neither appreciation potential nor dividends, and that nobody wanted.
+Preferred shareholders would be stuck with shares that had neither appreciation potential nor dividends – something nobody wanted.

 Lack of Voting Rights

 In most cases, preferred shares do not confer voting rights.
 That means their holders do not have a say in the important affairs of the corporation, such as a merger or amending the corporate charter.
-Nor can they participate in the election of the board of directors at annual shareholder meetings.
+They also cannot participate in the election of the board of directors at annual shareholder meetings.

 Worst of Both Worlds